awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 **Alternate domain names that already point to a distribution**
 If your DNS record points to a distribution that is not the distribution that you are creating or modifying, then you can’t add the alternate domain name to your distribution\.
 In this scenario, you must update your DNS at your DNS provider before you can add the domain name for your CloudFront distribution\.
 To correct this, sign in to your DNS provider and remove the existing DNS record, or contact your DNS provider to remove it for you\.
 Then create the correct DNS record for your distribution, following the steps for adding or changing the alternate domain name for a distribution\.
-For more information, see [Adding an Alternate Domain Name](#CreatingCNAMEProcess) or [ Moving an Alternate Domain Name to a Different CloudFront Distribution](#alternate-domain-names-move)\.
+For more information, see [Adding an alternate domain name](#CreatingCNAMEProcess) or [Moving an alternate domain name to a different CloudFront distribution](#alternate-domain-names-move)\.

 **Domain fronting**
 CloudFront includes protection against domain fronting occurring across different AWS accounts\.
 Domain fronting is a scenario in which a non\-standard client creates a TLS/SSL connection to a domain name in one AWS account, but then makes an HTTPS request for an unrelated name in another AWS account\.
 For example, the TLS connection might connect to `www.example.com`, and then issue a request for `www.example.org`\.